Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 In comparison, the V8 is slightly more powerful than the A11 at the wand, but the A11 produces a little more airflow at the nozzle.

-The difference with airflow is just minimal with the lower-end models.
+The difference in airflow is just minimal with the lower-end models.

 How do Tineco and Dyson clean?

-All these stick vacuums are versatile machines capable of cleaning various areas like carpet, hardwood, stairs, and upholstery.
+These stick vacuums are versatile machines capable of cleaning various areas, including carpet, hardwood, stairs, and upholstery.

-Each variant you see here has interchangeable tools making it usable as a stick and handheld vacuum.
+Each variant you see here has interchangeable tools, making it usable as a stick and a handheld vacuum.

-But the primary function of these products is cleaning floors.
+However, the primary function of these products is to clean floors.
 And it does it with two main tools – a soft roller (or fluffy) and a standard brush.

-So here are the cleaning heads of each model.
+Here are the cleaning heads for each model.

 The type of floor tool you’ll get will depend on the variant.